Sets in the Open Recent Set menu are greyed out

 - Operating System: All

-Greyed out entries in the Open Recent Set menu indicate that Live can't locate the set files anymore.
-Most likely because they have been altered, renamed or moved.
+Usually this happens when .als files have been altered, renamed or moved.
 In the worst case scenario, which is pretty rare, they may have been accidentally deleted.

-Please note that Live itself doesn't delete or move those files, so there is a good chance that those files still reside somewhere on your hard drive.
-See below for steps on how to locate the missing file.
+Please note that Live itself doesn't delete or move files, so there is a good chance that missing files are still somewhere on your hard drive.

 1. The set is located on an external hard drive that is not currently connected.